Great circles and flight paths

 Even crystalline rocks like basalt may display conchoidal fracture if they are fine-grained enough.
 However, the fracture surface is not as smooth and shiny because microscopically it is pretty rough.
 Width of the sample is 12 cm.

 Chert is another rock type that commonly exhibits a conchoidal fracture.
 It was also widely used as a tool-making material by our ancestors.
-Width of sample from Cyprus 7 cm.
+The width of the sample from Cyprus: 7 cm.

 Quartz is a mineral with crystalline structure, but there are no planes of weakness inside the crystal.
 Hence, it has no preferred planar surfaces along which to break.
 Quartz is not the only mineral without cleavage, but it is the best known and most widespread of them.
 Smoky quartz on the picture.
 Width of sample 11 cm.